StufMuff/SchrodingersObserver/README.md

 should be used on the evaluation.
 Note: multi threading can cause a few hicc ups's if attempting to stop the script in mid run.
 All execptions that
 I have found will be handled cleanly, but there is a chance there may be a few data points missing.
 Some of the calculations are very extensive.
 It is recommonded to use threading on live reads and not use threading on replay reads.
 Results will very depeding on processing power.
 For most accuart results on slower machines, just save the replay and run the evaluation after the game.
-"FPS" is the frames per second used to save the replay.
+"Replay FPS" is the frames per second used to save the replay.
 The default is 30, but can be adjusted for your desire.
+Save Detailed files are for the csv files from the games.
+This would include the results from the evaluation, the evaluation log, stack log, and speed log.
+All of these are defaulted to csv files.
+Save GUI file is the gui state file. it will save a file ending in GUI.
+This file can be loaded and you can see everthing about the game (excpet the log) in the GUI.
+This is a quick and easy way to review a game without rerunning the evaluation.
+Also, it should be noted this is the only file that doesn't have to be recorded live.
+Auto Restart will have the GUI automatically start evaluating as soon as you enter a lobby.
 "Script_delay" is only accessed in the json and adjust how fast the evaluation will run.
 The faster, the more accurate results.
-"Gui_refresh" is how fast teh gui will refresh.
+"Gui_refresh" is how fast the gui will refresh.
 Default is 1 sec.
 If turned up too high, you will see slower evaluation results.
-"Retry_delay" is not used.
+"Retry_delay" is how often you will attempt to connect to a new lobby.
   Choosing the correct settings.
 You want to focus on how fast the script can run.
 If you don't use threading, some calculations can take up to 3 seconds to complete.
 This is the main reason for multithreading.
 If you can keep the refresh rate at about 30-50ms, you should have pretty accurate results.
 Faster tends to lead to some artifacts in the data calculations and slower can lead to missed data.
 Most replays will save at 33ms, so this is